 RightTrack monitors driver behavior for a brief amount of time compared to other programs.
-Several of Liberty Mutual's competitors make receiving a discount contingent on continuous monitoring and allow discounts to fluctuate based on performance during prior policy periods.
-RightTrack, by contrast, monitors driver behavior for 90 days and allows drivers to retain the discount they've earned for the life of their policy.
+Several of Liberty Mutual's competitors require continuous monitoring.
+They allow discounts to fluctuate based on performance during prior policy periods.
+RightTrack monitors your behavior for 90 days, then lets you keep the discount for good.

 If you would like multiple opportunities to increase your discount, RightTrack is not the best fit for you.
-Policyholders can reenroll in the program once each policy term, but other insurers offer an ongoing program that does not necessitate reenrollment.
-If you would prefer to limit the amount of time your driving is monitored, however, consider using RightTrack to earn a discount.
+You can re-enroll in the program once each policy term.
+Other companies don't require you to re-enroll.
+You should consider RightTrack if you want to limit how long your driving is monitored.

-We'd recommend signing up for Liberty Mutual's RightTrack program if you are confident you would drive safely enough to earn a significant discount.
+Sign up for Liberty Mutual's RightTrack program if you are confident you would drive safely and earn a discount.
 The program offers a discount that lasts for the life of your policy in exchange for a very brief monitoring period.
 It's a solid deal reliable drivers should consider.

 Find Cheap Auto Insurance Quotes in Your Area